zxpk122/imagePrompt2/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 4. (Optional alpha)`bun run tailwind-config-viewer` Open [http://localhost:3333](http://localhost:3333) in your browser to see your Tailwind CSS configuration

+### Other Notes

+We are using Clerk as the default authentication provider after 1st June 2025.

+You can find the NextAuth implementation here ( https://github.com/saasfly/saasfly/tree/feature-nextauth ) .

 ## 🥺 Project Roadmap